What is an Accelerated Possession Claim?

 The N5B form is complicated, and it is not easy to complete correctly.
 County court staff are unable to assist you in completing the form.

-If your claim fails, you could lodge a complaint against the court because a staff member at the county court advised you incorrectly.
+If your claim fails, you cannot complain to the court because a staff member at the county court advised you incorrectly.

 You will need all the following documents as well as any documents referred to in the correct N5B for: